ravisaanthosh/ravisaanthosh/README.md

 ### welcome to my git........
-# I’m ==SANTHOSH R==, a Design and Verification Engineer at Silicon Craft.
+# I’m  ==SANTHOSH R== , a Design and Verification Engineer at Silicon Craft.

-//summary
 #### Enthusiastic and detail-oriented VLSI Engineer with a solid foundation in Digital Electronics, Verilog, SystemVerilog, and UVM, along with hands-on experience in RTL design, simulation, and verification.
-Skilled in developing and debugging UVM-
-#### based testbenches using constraint-randomization techniques to achieve robust functional coverage.
+Skilled in developing and debugging UVM-based testbenches using constraint-randomization techniques to achieve robust functional coverage.
 Experienced with Linux environments and GVim for efficient coding and workflow, and proficient in maintaining repositories on GitHub.
 Passionate #### about applying technical expertise to practical chip-design challenges, while continuously learning and adapting to emerging trends in VLSI design and verification.

 **Core Skills 👇🏻**